By Cassandra Sedler

 Avicii was best known for his chart-topping hits “Levels” in 2011, and “Wake Me Up” in 2013, among others.

 Although the reason behind Avicii’s sudden death is unclear, the DJ was forthcoming about his health issues, such as acute pancreatitis, caused by drug and alcohol abuse in previous years.
+And apparently, the DJ also had a history with dallas php treatment.

 The passing of the beloved DJ at such a young age should spark concern about the major problem facing society that is drug addiction.